Universality class of Ising critical states with long-range losses: Abstract

 \section{Abstract}

-We show that spatial resolved dissipation can act on Ising lattices molding the universality class of their critical points.
-We consider non-local spin losses with a Liouvillian gap closing at small momenta as $\propto q^\alpha$, with $\alpha$ a positive tunable exponent, directly related to the power-law decay of the spatial profile of losses at long distances.
-The associated quantum noise spectrum is gapless in the infrared and it yields a class of soft modes asymptotically decoupled from dissipation at small momenta.
-These modes are responsible for the emergence of a critical scaling regime which can be regarded as the non-unitary analogue of the universality class of long-range interacting Ising models.
-In particular, for $0<\alpha<1$ we find a non-equilibrium critical point ruled by a dynamical field theory ascribable to a Langevin model with coexisting inertial ($\propto\omega^2$) and frictional ($\propto\omega$) kinetic coefficients, and driven by a gapless Markovian noise with variance $\propto q^\alpha$ at small momenta.
+{We show that spatial resolved dissipation can act on $d$-dimensional spin systems in the Ising universality class by qualitatively modifying the nature of their critical points.
+We consider power-law decaying spin losses with a Lindbladian spectrum closing at small momenta as $\propto q^\alpha$, with $\alpha$ a positive tunable exponent directly related to the power-law decay of the spatial profile of losses at long distances, $1/r^{(\alpha+d)}$.
+This yields a class of soft modes asymptotically decoupled from dissipation at small momenta, which are responsible} for the emergence of a critical scaling regime ascribable to the non-unitary counterpart of the universality class of long-range interacting Ising models.
+For $\alpha<1$ we find a non-equilibrium critical point ruled by a dynamical field theory described by a Langevin model with coexisting inertial ($\sim {\partial^2_t}$) and frictional ($\sim {\partial_t}$) kinetic coefficients, and driven by a gapless Markovian noise with variance $\propto q^\alpha$ at small momenta.
 This effective field theory is beyond the Halperin-Hohenberg description of dynamical criticality, and its critical exponents differ from their unitary long-range counterparts.
-Furthermore, by employing a one-loop improved RG calculation, we estimate the conditions for observability of this scaling regime before incoherent local emission intrudes in the spin sample, dragging the system into a thermal fixed point.
-We also explore other instances of criticality which emerge for $\alpha>1$ or adding long-range spin interactions.
-Our work lays out perspectives for a revision of universality in driven-open systems by employing dark states supported by non-local dissipation.
+Our work lays out perspectives for a revision of universality in driven-open systems by employing dark states taylored by programmable dissipation.